Douglas Kell: Education and early life

-From 1978 to 2002 he worked at Aberystwyth University, moving to the University of Manchester Institute of Science and Technology (UMIST) in 2002 as an Engineering and Physical Sciences Research Council (EPSRC)/Royal Society of Chemistry (RSC) Research Chair in Bioanalytical Sciences.
-(UMIST merged with the Victoria University of Manchester in 2004, to become The University of Manchester.)
-He moved to the University of Liverpool (which was the world's first University to have a Department of Biochemistry) in 2018.

 Research and career

+From 1978 to 2002 he worked at Aberystwyth University, moving to the University of Manchester Institute of Science and Technology (UMIST) in 2002 as an Engineering and Physical Sciences Research Council (EPSRC) / Royal Society of Chemistry (RSC) Research Chair in Bioanalytical Sciences.
+(UMIST merged with the Victoria University of Manchester in 2004, to become the University of Manchester.)
+He moved to the University of Liverpool in 2018 to work in the Johnston Laboratories, which represented the world's first department of biochemistry at a University.

 Kell's primary research interests are in systems biology, synthetic biology and computational biology.
-He has also been heavily involved in the development of multivariate scientific instrumentation and the attendant machine learning software (his first paper on artificial neural networks was in 1992).
-He has written extensively on the role of microbes as agents of supposedly 'non-communicable', chronic infectious diseases.
-His publications are mostly open access and are very widely cited, with an H-index at Google Scholar in excess of 120.
-According to Google Scholar his most cited peer-reviewed research papers are in functional genomics, metabolomics and the yeast genome.
+He led the consensus program to model the yeast metabolic network.
+He has also been involved in the development of multivariate scientific instrumentation and the attendant machine learning software (his first paper on artificial neural networks was in 1992).
+He has written extensively on the role of microbes (often dormant) as agents of supposedly 'non-communicable', chronic infectious diseases.
+This led to the discovery of the Rpf Resuscitation promoting factor that acts as a 'wake=up' molecule for organisms such as Mycobacterium tuberculosis, the agent of tuberculosis.
+His publications are mostly open access and widely cited, with an H-index at Google Scholar in excess of 130.
+According to Google Scholar his most cited peer-reviewed research papers are in functional genomics, metabolomics(a word he coinvented with Steve Oliver), and the yeast genome.
 He has also been involved in research to create a robot scientist in collaboration with Ross King, Stephen Muggleton and Steve Oliver, as well as several projects in systems biology.
-He is heavily involved in the study of membrane transporters, and their necessary involvement in the transmembrane uptake of pharmaceutical drugs.
+He is involved in the study of membrane transporters, and their necessary involvement in the transmembrane uptake of pharmaceutical drugs.
 He tends to choose scientific problems in which the prevailing orthodoxy is clearly incorrect.
 To this end, he has recently returned to the study of bioenergetics, summarising the detailed evidence against the prevailing wisdom of chemiosmotic coupling in oxidative and photosynthetic phosphorylation, replacing it with a protet-based model.